cloudera/director-google-plugin/README.md

 ssh $SSH_USER_NAME@$EXTERNAL_IP
 ```

-## Install the Plugin in Cloudera Director
+## Install the Plugin in Cloudera Altus Director
-There are instructions on plugin installation in the Cloudera Director Service Provider Interface [documentation](https://github.com/cloudera/director-spi#installing-the-plugin).
+There are instructions on plugin installation in the Cloudera Altus Director Service Provider Interface [documentation](https://github.com/cloudera/director-spi#installing-the-plugin).

 ## Copyright and License
 Copyright © 2015 Google.
 Licensed under the Apache License.